 A quick analysis by HTTP Archive reveals that a page on a typical WordPress site weighs around 2.3MB in 2021.
 A large portion of this page’s weight consists of images, CSS files, and text.

-If you store these resources on CDN servers around the world, it is likely that any visitor from any part of the world will download them from the server closest to them, which will reduce the web page loading time.
+If you store these resources on CDN servers around the world, it is likely that any visitor from any part of the world will download them from the server closest to them, which will reduce the web page loading time and improve the speed up the WordPress site.

 While we’ve covered the use of CDN to improve the delivery of key customer resources, let’s take a moment to optimize the resources as well.
 Images account for nearly half of the load and are often essential components of a web page design.
 Therefore, it is a good idea to follow some best practices for improving image performance.